favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

    We rely on the meta-linter `golangci-lint` to enforce coding styles.
 Whatever `golangci-lint` says is our coding style (unless the maintainer says otherwise).
 You can wait for GitHub Actions (usually very fast) or run `golangci-lint run` locally.
 Your must pass all automatic checks cleanly, possibly except the coverage checks, unless the maintainer says your code is okay.

    If you need an inline `//nolint`, treat it as a local exception rather than a second lint policy.
-Broad lint policy belongs in [`.golangci.yaml`](../.golangci.yaml); repository-wide guidance for inline suppressions lives in [docs/designs/lint-suppressions.markdown](designs/lint-suppressions.markdown).
+Broad lint policy belongs in [`.golangci.yaml`](../.golangci.yaml); repository-wide guidance for inline suppressions lives in [docs/designs/guides/lint-suppressions.markdown](designs/guides/lint-suppressions.markdown).

-   For comments and user-facing messages, follow the shared conventions in [docs/designs/codebase-architecture.markdown](designs/codebase-architecture.markdown): tighten contract-level comments, keep obvious local comments low-churn, and use the two-layer message style (short summaries plus detailed follow-up when needed).
+   For package boundaries, config flow, and composition-root wiring, follow [docs/designs/core/codebase-architecture.markdown](designs/core/codebase-architecture.markdown).
+Keep local message wording and code comments close to the code unless the rule is reused broadly.

 4. Keep design documentation durable.